avstoer/boo/README.md

 - Add CollisionShape2D to HurtArea
 - Make a Animation on AnimationPlayer Called "base_attack"

-Tips on Animating :
+### Tips on Animating :

 - hurtAreaActive is a boolean that decides whether the HurtArea can hurt enemies
 - When doing transformations like rotation and position, animate Pivot, that way the weapon's actual rotation doesn't get affected

 ## Effect

+base weapon class : res://Scenes/Effect.tscn

+*see res://Scenes/Effects/Effect_Bleed.tscn for reference*

-Create a New Effect by :
+### Create a New Effect by :
 - Go to Scene/New Inherited Scene...
 - Select res://Scenes/Effect.tscn
 - Change Name to Effect_YourEffect